April 13, 1992:

 The London Independent reports on a Russian town of 70,000 people that is so polluted that its mayor is calling for its abandonment

 .
 Chapayevsk, near the Volga River, hosted several factories that made chemical weapons for the Soviet Union.
-Liver, kidney and throat cancer rates are three times higher than other nearby towns.
+Liver, kidney and throat cancer rates are three times higher than in other nearby towns.
 Relocation of the entire town would be an "ideal solution," says Mayor Nikolai Malakhov.

 April 13, 2010: